Settings »Privacy Settings

 - Public.
-This is the setting used by most blogs.
-It allows everyone to read your blog and enables your blog to be included in search engine results and other content sites.
+This is the setting used by most sites.
+It allows everyone to read your site and enables your site to be included in search engine results and other content sites.

 - Hidden.
 If you want all human visitors to be able to read your blog, but want to block web crawlers for search engines, this is the setting for you.
 (Please note, however, that not all search engines respect this setting.)

-- I would like my blog to be visible only to users I choose – Select this option to create a private blog.
-If you want others to be able to view your private blog (and add comments, if you’ve enabled them) you’ll need to invite them to be a viewer.
+- Private.
+Select this option to make your site private.
+If you want specific people to be able to view it (and add comments, if you’ve enabled them), you’ll need to invite them to be a viewer.

-Note: WordPress.com employees can access blogs for support and development purposes regardless of Privacy setting.
+Note: WordPress.com employees can access blogs for support and development purposes regardless of your privacy setting.

-If you’d like to add viewers to a private blog, please follow the invitation instructions on this page.
+If you’d like to add viewers to a private site, please follow the invitation instructions on this page.

-After marking your blog as private, visitors to your site will see the following notification if they are not logged into their WordPress.com account when trying to view your blog.
-All viewers added to a private blog must have a WordPress.com account — this ensures that only those you’ve authorized to see your blog are the ones viewing it:
+After marking your site as private, visitors will see a “Protected Blog” page if they’re not logged into their WordPress.com account when trying to view your site.
+All viewers added to a private site must have a WordPress.com account — this ensures that only those people you’ve authorized are able to view it:

-You can request access to a private blog by clicking on the “Request access” link when attempting to visit a private blog while logged into your WordPress.com account:
+You can request access to a private site by clicking on the “Request access” link when attempting to visit a private site while logged into your WordPress.com account:

-Remember, it’s up to the blog’s owner to decide who can and cannot access their blog.
-Requesting access means that you’re simply asking the blog owner to consider adding you as a viewer to their blog.
+Remember, it’s up to the site owner to decide who can and cannot have access.
+Requesting access means that you are simply asking the site owner to consider adding you as a viewer.